Lesson Plan - Get It!

 Think about the major events of your life.

 Jot down the five or six most important ones.
 Now, go back and look at your list.
 If you're like most people, you probably wrote them in order from earliest to latest.

 - Why does putting things in sequence make so much sense?

 Historians spend a great deal of time thinking about sequences of events.

 Knowing how one event led to another can tell us a lot about the world.
 Historians strive to create a chronology that explains later events and conditions, and they can represent that chronology in a variety of ways.

-As you read, take notes on important points and answer these questions:
+Read about historical Chronology, and take notes on important points including the answers to these questions:

 - What is a good definition of chronology?